Cellular Boosters for Mobile Data Performance

 For a plain English explanation of MIMO vs Boosters, check out our video:

-As we've discussed, cellular signal enhancing is a big topic.
+As we've discussed, cellular signal enhancement is a big topic.
 There are a lot of variables.

 For more, our in-depth guide on signal enhancing:

-Will a Booster Work With All Carriers or Devices?
+Will a Cellular Booster Work With All Carriers or Devices?

-Most boosters on the market today are multi-carrier compatible, however they only cover a small handful of the frequency bands utilized by the carriers.
-This is mostly a restriction due to FCC regulations.
+Most boosters on the market today are multi-carrier compatible, however they only cover a small handful of the frequency bands utilized by the carriers due to FCC regulations.

 Before purchasing, always compare the bands that your carrier and devices support with the frequency bands the booster is rated for.